goruco/goruco.github.com/organizers/_posts/2012-12-22-berry-steve.md

 ---
 title: Steve Berry
-desc: Steve is a UX/UI/Usability expert with a special knack for creating usable experiences.
-He recently moved from Philadelphia to NYC to continue the spread of design thinking.
-Steve is an award winning visual and information designer with extensive experience in usability heuristics.
 image: /images/people/berry.png
 link: thoughtmerchants.com
 github: thoughtmerchant
 twitter: thoughtmerchant
 ---

+Steve is a designer of things - most of the time they are on the internet.
+He is an advocate of <a href="http://www.racquet.io" target="blank">playing ping pong at work</a>.